GunjanDhanuka/me/content/posts/iit-guwahati-cse/index.md

 I hope this blog gave you a good idea of what IIT Guwahati is about, and what it can offer to you.
 If you are evaluating IITG CSE with something like IITD EEE or IITK EEE or IITKgp Dual degree, keep in mind that branch change is dependent on a lot of factors and may even be totally removed soon [^3].
 If you are sure that you want to do CSE from first-year itself, IIT Guwahati will be perfect for you.
 However if you are unsure and think that an older IIT will give you more exposure, feel free to talk to an ex-student.
 I always wanted to go for a Masters at a top university, even before I had decided to go to IIT Guwahati.
 IITD EEE seem liked a good choice considering the brand name of IITD, but I am sure I wouldn't have enjoyed the EEE courses for four years.
 And after getting admitted to CMU, I am very happy that I came to IITG.
 The journey was definitely not the smoothest, and I even questioned my choice sometimes.
 But as always, I believed in *Do your best, and forget the rest* and destiny helped along the way.

-All the best,
+All the best, \
 *G.D.*

 Feel free to contact me at <gdhanuka192@gmail.com> or <https://www.linkedin.com/in/gunjan-dhanuka/>.

-> Special thanks to Aman Bucha, Anindya Vijayvargeeya and Siddharth Bansal for giving me ideas to make this writeup more complete.
+> Special thanks to Aman Bucha, Anindya Vijayvargeeya and Siddharth Bansal for giving me feedback to make this writeup more complete.

 [^3]: <https://insightiitb.org/removal-of-branch-change-policy-behind-the-curtains>